AlexAuragan/AlexAuragan/README.md

 ### Hi there 👋

+I'm Alexandre DANG, a french student working on a double master diploma at the University of Sherbrooke near Montréal.

+I studied computer science at INP-ENSEEIHT at Toulouse, France.
+I did an intership in deeplearning, the field I want to work in !

+I'm still searching for a 6 months internship by the way ! :wink:

 <!--
 **AlexAuragan/AlexAuragan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.